This site requires a more recent version of Adobe Flash Player to function properly.

 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 Investment Overview for Sirius XM Radio (NASDAQ:SIRI)

 Below are key drivers of Sirius XM's value that present opportunities for upside or downside to the current Trefis price estimate for Sirius XM:

-- Sirius XM's Average Revenue Per Subscriber: We currently forecast this figure to increase from an estimated $129 in 2013 to about $172 by the end of the Trefis forecast period.
-If more subscribers upgrade to higher priced tier and as a result, the average revenue per subscriber reaches about $190 by end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.
+- Sirius XM's Average Revenue Per Subscriber: We currently forecast this figure to increase from an estimated $129 in 2013 to about $175 by the end of the Trefis forecast period.
+If more subscribers upgrade to higher priced tier and as a result, the average revenue per subscriber reaches more than $190 by end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.